 In Flight WiFi Network Hacked from the Ground

-WiFi Networks Used to Gain Access to Business Data
+WiFi Networks Can be Used to Gain Access to Business Data

 Creating a WiFi network for guests is simple.
 Ensuring it is secure and cannot be used for attacks on the business network or customers requires more thought and effort.
 Any business that allows customers to make purchases using credit and debit cards is a major target for hackers and poor WiFi security is likely to be exploited sooner or later.
 The past few years have seen many major attacks that have resulted in malware being installed on POS systems.
 These are now some of the most common wireless network attacks.